predix-ui/predix-ui/_pages/develop/map.md

 map tiles for development purposes, but there is usually a usage limit which prevents developers from deploying them in production applications.

-Even for data providers like OpenStreetmap (OSM) that provide access to copyright-free data, there is usually a charge to cover the costs of maintaining the tile servers that manage and provide the individual tiles.
+Even for data providers like OpenStreetMap (OSM) that provide access to copyright-free data, there is usually a charge to cover the costs of maintaining the tile servers that manage and provide the individual tiles.